 Play provides the foundation for academic learning.
-It is the preparation children need before they learn highly abstract symbols such as letters and numbers.
-Play enables us to achieve the key goals of our early childhood program.
+It is the preparation your child needs before learning highly abstract symbols such as letters and numbers.